 If the standard SDP shell environment is loaded, upgrade.sh will be in the path, so the 'cd' command to /p4/common/bin is not needed.
-Also, the SDP_INSTANCE shell environment variable will be defined, so the 'instance' parameter can be dropped, with simply a call to the script needed:
+Also, the SDP_INSTANCE shell environment variable will be defined, so the 'instance' parameter can be dropped, with simply a call to the script needed.
+First do a preview: